The Best Homemade Sloppy Joes Recipe

-This is a very special recipe for me to post.
-I think it was one of the first recipes I ever asked my mother in-law for.
-It has been one of my favorite sandwiches since I came into the family over 24 years ago.
-It was on my menu plan for last night, so I asked Cathy, my Mother-in-law, if she cared if I shared the recipe.
-She gave me the okay and provided these wonderful pictures and also told me some interesting tidbits about the recipe.
+This is a very special recipe for me to share.
+I think it was one of the first recipes I ever asked my mother-in-law for, and it’s been one of my favorite sandwiches since I came into the family over 34 years ago.

 She said there were no plate specials back then.
 Customers would walk up to the windows and order off the large handwritten menu.
 The Yello Jersey also served up Shakes, Malts, and Cones.